 It is therefore crucial that you change your attitude regarding these people.
 If you feel that they are a rare chance at love that you must grab, you are creating the very outcome that you are assuming to be true: they will entertain you for a while, before slipping away and making you wonder why partnership is so difficult to achieve.
 You must strive to stay busy and empowered by a life goal, seeing people as fun opportunities for connection but never prerequisites to mental stability.
 The people who match that healthy energy will effortlessly stay in your life, and they will be smart, driven and have securer attachment styles.

-7. Your Outer World Is A Reflection of Your Beliefs
+8. Your Outer World Is a Reflection of Your Beliefs

 With experience, you come to realize that the people that you attract into your life are not a coincidence.
 They mirror not only the energy that you are giving out, but also your perception of your self-worth.
 The trouble is, people prone to limerence are typically intelligent, thoughtful and have insecure attachment styles.
 While the former two traits allow for great empathy, the latter leaves them believing that they are unworthy of a real relationship.

 Let me clarify with the following example: you may know someone who, despite not being particularly vivacious or attractive, always seems to always be in a satisfying romantic relationship.
-Their success is not down to luck, but rather, a result of the fact that they a). do not crave rare, deep connections, or even know to look for them and b). do not have any detrimental self-beliefs regarding their ability to attract their ideal partner.
+Their success is not down to luck, but rather, a result of the fact that they do not crave rare, deep connections, or even know to look for them.
+They also do not have any detrimental self-beliefs regarding their ability to attract their ideal partner.
 They simply expect to be with someone mellow and trustworthy, and emit this assumption with their body language and communication until it naturally comes to pass.

 It is perfectly fine to realize that you need deeper romantic bonds and more mental stimulation than your friends, as this still leaves you with an abundance of people to meet and date.
 The goal here is to fathom why you are trapped in unrequited love for someone who is likely fickle, hot-and-cold and lacking normal boundaries.
 Limerence is rarely the product of insanity, and yours will be sustained by their disordered behavior as much as it is your own obsessive ways.
 You may be in a strange, tender 'friendship' that feels romantic but goes nowhere, or find that this person is fascinated by you one week but dismissive the next.
 Why does this keep you engaged, when most adults with boundaries and positive self-identities would be repelled by such noncommittal bonding?